YatJam/resdiary_coding_challenge/README.md

     - returns an array with contents of the `inputArray` divided into a number of parts specified by the `numOfParts` argument,
     - if the `inputArray` cannot be divided equally, the final part contains the remainder,
     - if `numOfParts` is more than the length of the `inputArray`, the result will contain empty arrays.
-Note: depending on the real-life requirements, this case could be handled to throw an exception instead.
+Note: depending on the real-life requirements, this case could be re-worked to throw an exception instead.
 1. a Demo console application which takes user input, calls the `GroupArrayElements` on it, and presents the result back to the user
 1. unit tests written using xUnit